NicolasRochaPacheco/kiwibot_project/docs/homework.md

   * Updated the `Dockerfile` to add the `source <path_to_ros>/setup.bash` command to the `.bashrc` file of the container.
 Adjusted the `devcontainer.json` to latest setting to open `bash` console on VS Code terminal instead of `sh`.

 2. **[+10%/5.0]:** Make that Kiwibot track2.wav don't get distorted.
 Use: `ros2 topic pub -1 /device/speaker/command std_msgs/Int8 "data: 2"`
+  * The `track2.wav` file has a higher bitrate than the other audio files.
+This was found by checking the audio files parameters.
+Eery file has a bitrate of 1411 kbps but the `track2.wav`, which has a bitrate of 2116.
+This sets audio files of being 32-bit while `track2.wav` being 48-bit.

 3. **[+20%/5.0]:** Transform the `rpm_converter` `Node` to a [CascadeLifecycleNode](https://github.com/fmrico/cascade_lifecycle)
 4. **[+5%/5.0]:** Create a Dockerfile to build OpenCV from scratch based on the `ubuntu:20.04` public image
 5. **[+10%/5.0]:** Integrate an Anti-Windup based on the max. linear speed